 19,817 Letchworth people live in an owner-occupied property (or 60.2%)

 So, we have a paradox – homeowners or renters?
-The reason I suggest this, is, I noticed on the run up to the Election that housing was used at the General Election as way to get votes.
-This is nothing new, as all parties have always used housing to get votes, although previously it was about which party would build more council houses in the 1950’s through to council Right to Buy with Thatcher (and everyone since) – running election campaigns promising everybody their own home in one way or another.
+I noticed that housing was used at the General Election as way to get votes.
+This is nothing new, as all parties have always used housing to get votes.
+Although previously it was about which party would build more council houses in the 1950’s.

 Yet, did you notice at this election something changed?
 The parties weren’t talking so much about increasing homeownership but about protecting the tenant.
-It seems the link between homeownership as the main goal of British life is starting to change as we are slowly turning to a more European way of living.
+It seems the link between homeownership is starting to change to a more European way of living.
 Renting is here to stay in Letchworth and incrementally growing year on year.
-You see, in Britain there is no property tax based on ownership, which many other western countries have.
-Instead Council Tax is paid by the occupier of the home (meaning the tenant pays – not necessarily the owner).
+You see, in Britain there is no property tax based on ownership.
+Instead Council Tax is paid by the occupier of the home.

 Both parties wanted to end no-fault evictions (which is a good thing), yet Labour went further and mentioned rent controls in their manifesto.
 As I have mentioned before in other articles on the Letchworth property market, rents since 2008 (even in central London) have not kept up with inflation – so again was that another headline to grab votes/election bribe?
 The fact is the majority of new British households formed since the Millennium can now expect to rent from a private landlord for life – therefore the parties focus on this important demographic.